-Here are some tips to help you encourage healthy eating habits with your child.
+Here are some tips to help you encourage your child to develop healthy eating habits.

 Here are some great resources if you would like additional information: